 Update of submitted ORs that are part of Guest Observer Programmes is not possible by the PIs of the programmes, but requires the intervention of the SOC.
-This intervention is possible under exceptional circumstances. eg. when an update to the target ephemeris is required.
-In such cases the PI should make the request for update by sending an email to the ESA project scientist via the CHEOPS support desk (cheops-support@cosmos.esa.int), detailing the nature of the update(s) required and the justification for them.
-All emails to the support desk should include the AO call and programme ID in their subject (eg. AO-3: 0007).
-Details on the steps required to update the OR will then be sent to the PI. cheops-support@cosmos.esa.int), detailing the nature of the update(s) required and the justification for them.
+This intervention is possible under exceptional circumstances e.g. when an update to the target ephemeris is required.
+In such cases the PI should make the request for an update by sending an email to the ESA project scientist via the CHEOPS support desk (cheops-support@cosmos.esa.int), detailing the nature of the update(s) required and the justification for them.
+All emails to the support desk should include the AO call and programme ID in their subject (e.g. AO-3: 0007).
+Details on the steps required to update the OR will then be sent to the PI.